awsdocs/aws-systems-manager-user-guide/doc_source/distributor.md

   With Distributor, you can deploy software packages to Amazon Elastic Compute Cloud \(Amazon EC2\) instances for Linux and Windows Server\.
 For a list of supported instance operating system types, see [Supported package platforms and architectures](#what-is-a-package-platforms)\.
 **Note**
-Distributor is not currently supported on the macOS operating system\.
+Distributor isn't supported on the macOS operating system\.
 +  **Deploy packages one time, or on an automated schedule**

   You can choose to deploy packages one time, on a regular schedule, or whenever the default package version is changed to a different version\.